 The MBA in Entrepreneurship is one of the specialisations in our international MBA programme offered at Wittenborg to full-time and part-time students from the Netherlands and around the world.

 An international team of lecturers and business leaders has been designed this MBA for those ready to make the climb into management roles, either from an existing job or graduates with some work experience who are aspiring to become managers.
-Together with the traditional MBA building blocks, this MBA in Finance offers additional modules with a particular focus on international finance, investment and corporate finance.
+Together with the traditional MBA building blocks, this MBA in Entrepreneurship & Innovation offers additional modules with a particular focus on entrepreneurship, strategy and innovation.”.

 Throughout the Wittenborg MBA, we take a strategic perspective on business and management, always from an international viewpoint, and help you to develop the skills to contribute to major decisions made by your current or future organisations that will help shape their future.

 We welcome students from any academic or working discipline background to apply for this programme.
-Many entrants to our Wittenborg MBA programme do so with a science or technology background - it is not necessary that you have studied business or management before - the first semester equips you with al the tools you require to specialise further on the MBA in Finance programe.
+Many entrants to our Wittenborg MBA programme do so with a science or technology background - it is not necessary that you have studied business or management before - the first semester equips you with all the tools you require to specialise further on the MBA in Entrepreneurship & Innovation.

 - Further develop your current skills and experience to a management level;

 - Extend your interest in financial decision making;

 - Develop a strategic perspective on business;